Prateekchadhaprat/Midtermproject_bookstore/8967796_PrateekChadha-SENG8071 -Midterm Assignment.md

 * ## Clearly title and identify the tables required, the data you are capturing, and what type each of the attribute is
 ###### Tables and Attributes

-* ## Submit a code block containing only valid sql syntax which will create your sample data base.
 Users

 | Field Name  | Type | Key Type